codesue/walt/examples/mkdocs/docs/index.md

 # About

-🍃 Walt is a minimal documentation theme based on [writ.css](https://writ.cmcenroe.me).
+Walt is a minimal documentation theme based on [writ.css](https://writ.cmcenroe.me).
 It features classless styles for semantic HTML and supports light and dark mode based on system settings.

-Walt is available as an [MkDocs theme](#mkdocs-theme`) that you can install from PyPI.

 ## MkDocs theme

-The Walt theme for MkDocs features:
+Walt is available as an MkDocs theme that features:

 - classless styles for semantic HTML based on [writ.css](https://writ.cmcenroe.me)
 - light mode and dark mode based on system settings